Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Creating-a-basic-Grand-Strategy-renderer-inspired-by-Europa-Universalis-4.md

     return outputNormal;
 }
 ```
+As you may already noticed, with Triplanar Mapping we have to do 6 more reads, which does affect performance substantially.
+I believe there are more efficient approaches to achieve the same thing, however, the simplicity of Triplanar Mapping makes it a decent solution.

 We can enhance the look of our world by using a color map, which we will sample across the whole mesh.

 ![colormap]({{ page.img_path }}colormap_spring.bmp)
 _Color map from EU4_

 ![alt text]({{ page.img_path }}no_color_map.png)

 ```cpp